 Many students don’t contact a lawyer until later on in the process.
 This mistake can limit your options.
 For the aspects of your case related to school disciplinary hearings, saying too much or not saying anything can each be dangerous.
 We will help you navigate what is often a precarious situation while also preparing your defense strategy.Indianapolis Law Firm Offering Free Initial Consultations

 When facing criminal charges, your future, your freedom and your educational ambitions are all at stake.
 Let DeVries Law Office help you protect what matters most to you.
 Call our firm at (317) 752-7563, or fill out our secure online contact form.
-With offices in Indianapolis and Hamilton County, we serve throughout the region.
+With offices in Indianapolis, we serve throughout the region.

 Initial consultations are always free in cases of criminal defense.